ucl-comp0035/coursework-1-Rose-Pip/comp0035_coursework1.md

 ### Questions to be answered using the dataset
 **1.The quantity of the most common tree species in the Great London area?**
 The answer to this question, combined with the records of the quantity of planted seeds and saplings of each species, can help the City Town Hall to estimate which are the species most likely to survive and grow healthily with the weather and environmental conditions in the Great London area.
+Therefore, they will invest more into planting these specific species for higher greening rate in the future.

 **2. Is the quantity of trees increasing through urban greening project?**
 By calculating the average annual growth(or decrease) of tree quantity in each borough from **2018 to 2021**, the City Town Hall can examine the effectiveness of their action in these boroughs in the 2018-2021 period.

-**3. How does the availability of open space impact the tree planting action in the Great London Area** ?

 ## Data preparation and exploration